KellyWalby/ComputerGraphics_CST310/README.md

 # ComputerGraphics_CST310
-This course utilized Ubuntu OS.
+This course utilized Ubuntu OS and OpenGL.
 The language used is C++ using the terminal to run the code for output.
 The course compromised of mutiple diffferent projects expanding my knowledge in computer graphics.
 Each project's output can be viewed below.

 2D_SierpinskiGasket